 Are Artificial Preservatives Safe?

-Most commonly chemical preservatives are derived from acids and their main preservative function is that they raise the acidity of foods which kills microorganisms.
-Artificial preservatives may be organic (derived from a living organism e.g. a plant) such as Benzoates, Propionates and Sorbates or inorganic (derived from non living things e.g. rocks) such as Sulfites (Sulphites) and Nitrites/Nitrates.
+Most common chemical preservatives are derived from acids and their main preservative function is that they raise the acidity of foods which kills micro-organisms.
+Artificial preservatives may be organic (derived from a living organism, e.g. a plant) such as benzoates, propionates and sorbates or inorganic (derived from non living things, e.g. rocks) such as sulfites (sulphites) and nitrites/nitrates.

 Artificial food preservatives are subdivided into antimicrobial agents, antioxidants and chelating agents.

-Some people are particularly sensitive to preservatives; while others are much less sensitive.
+Some people are particularly sensitive to preservatives, whilst others are much less sensitive.
 Unfortunately, you cannot be certain of how sensitive or tolerant you might be; unless you are specifically tested for those sensitivities.

-Antimicrobial agents are added to foods to destroy bacteria or inhibit the growth of mold on food.
-This division includes Benzoates, sorbates, proprionates and nitrates.
+Antimicrobial agents are added to foods to destroy bacteria or inhibit the growth of mould on food, these can improve the safety of the food as well as increasing its shelf life.
+These include benzoates, sorbates, proprionates and nitrates.
 Although you may not wish to use these products in home food preservation, it is important to be aware of their uses and potential health implications.
-Amongst other considerations, this may help you to show the benefits of your own products.
+One concern is that the use of antimicrobial agents has led to the increasing resistance of some human diseases that are treated with such agents.

 Use of Nitrates

-Nitrates are salts of nitrous acid, the most commonly used nitrate being sodium nitrate which is added to meat and smoked fish where it helps prevent the growth of bacteria such as Clostridium botulinum- the bacterium responsible for Botulism (as described in chapter 2) Another benefit attributed to sodium nitrate is due to the fact that it interacts with the myoglobin in meat which helps to give meat a more appealing dark red appearance.
+Nitrates are salts of nitrous acid, the most commonly used nitrate being sodium nitrate which is added to meat and smoked fish where it helps prevent the growth of bacteria such as clostridium botulinum- the bacterium responsible for botulism.
+Another benefit attributed to sodium nitrate is due to the fact that it interacts with the myoglobin in meat which helps to give meat a more appealing dark red appearance.

 - Health considerations - Nitrates have some health implications which have made them less appealing as a food preservative.
 Nitrates are toxic in large quantities and may also lead to the production of nitrosamines which are potentially carcinogenic (cancer causing).